Saturday, June 11, 2022

 As the Boomer generation came of age, Kurt Vonnegut became one of its most important voices.
 When I was in college at O.U.
 (Buckeye State, not Oklahoma) it seemed that everyone was reading Vonnegut.
 Beginning with Cat’s Cradle, I read everything he had written up to that time that I could put my hands on.
 His surly, incisive wit, creative cast of characters, and enthusiasm for smashing sacred cows – nearly all easy targets – had great appeal to young people who were living during an era of confusion and upheaval.

-What attracted many readers to Vonnegut was his pointed social insights packaged in absurd, surreal stories.
+What attracted many readers to Kurt Vonnegut were his pointed social insights packaged in absurd, surreal stories.
 There is no mistaking Slaughterhouse Five for something that really happened.
 It is fiction.
 But in fiction anything can happen, and in this book it does.
 The story line, however, is not what the book is about.
 Yes, Billy Pilgrim is abducted by aliens; yes, he moves back and forth through time; yes, the story is whimsical yet dead serious.

 Slaughterhouse Five is about the meaning of life, or the search for meaning after seeing the absurdly horrorific consequences of war.
 The real story Vonnegut tells is the firebombing of Dresden which resulted in the deaths of tens of thousands of civilians who were incinerated in the conflagration caused by thousands of tons of U.S. bombs and incendiaries.
 Young Kurt Vonnegut was there and he was a survivor.
 In real life he had been a POW in Dresden.
 As the incineration took place, a deep truth seared his soul: war is a terrible thing and terrible are those who make it happen.